psisoyev/psisoyev.github.io/_posts/2019-12-05-welcome-zio-old.markdown

 This post will help you to start building Scala applications with ZIO.

-Today there is lots of libraries in Scala ecosystem, which promise to improve your efficiency.
+Today there are lots of libraries in Scala ecosystem, which promise to improve your efficiency.
 I wrote this post in order to help you to start with the new effect type on the block - [ZIO](https://zio.dev/).
 It is a huge library that provides you powerful tools to build concurrent applications and its own ecosystem.